The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations

 Again $g_t$ is the unique conformal transformation $\mathbb{D}\backslash K_t\to \mathbb{D}$ fixing 0 with $g_t'(0)>0$ and $\log g_t'(0)=t$.
-For $\underline\rho = (\rho_1,\cdots,\rho_n)$ with $\rho_1+\cdots+\rho_n=\kappa-6$, the $\SLE_\kappa(\underline\rho)$ processes satisfy the \emph{target invariance property}, in the sense that two radial/chordal $\SLE_\kappa(\underline\rho)$ curves with the same starting point and force points can be coupled such that they agree with each other until their targets are separated.
+For $\underline\rho = (\rho_1,\ldots,\rho_n)$ with $\rho_1+\cdots+\rho_n=\kappa-6$, the $\SLE_\kappa(\underline\rho)$ processes satisfy the \emph{target invariance property}, in the sense that two radial/chordal $\SLE_\kappa(\underline\rho)$ curves with the same starting point and force points can be coupled such that they agree with each other until their targets are separated.
 In this paper, we will frequently use the notion of target-invariant chordal/radial $\SLE_\kappa(\kappa-6)$ and $\SLE_\kappa(\rho;\kappa-6-\rho)$.

-For $\kappa \in (8/3,8)$, the non-nested ${\rm CLE}_\kappa$ {in a simply connected domain $D$} is a random collection $\Gamma$ of non-crossing loops introduced in~\cite{SheffieldCLE,Sheffield-Werner-CLE}, where each loop is an $\SLE_\kappa$-type curve and no loop surrounds another loop.
+For $\kappa \in (8/3,8)$, the non-nested ${\rm CLE}_\kappa$ {in a simply connected domain $D$} is a random collection $\Gamma$ of non-crossing loops {in $D$} introduced in~\cite{SheffieldCLE,Sheffield-Werner-CLE}, where each loop is an $\SLE_\kappa$-type curve and no loop surrounds another loop.
 When $\kappa \in (8/3,4]$, each loop in $\Gamma$ is almost surely simple and does not intersect either the boundary of the domain or other loops.
-When $\kappa \in (4,8)$, loops in $\Gamma$ are nonsimple; they may touch each other without crossing. {The \emph{carpet} ($\kappa\in(8/3,4]$) or \emph{gasket} ($\kappa\in(4,8)$) of $\Gamma$ is the set of points in $D$ not surrounded by any loop of $\Gamma$.} For $\beta \in [-1,1]$, the labeled $\CLE_\kappa^{\beta}$ is the oriented version of {non-nested} $\CLE_\kappa$, where each loop is independently oriented counterclockwise (resp. clockwise) with probability $(1+\beta)/2$ (resp. $(1-\beta)/2$).
+When $\kappa \in (4,8)$, loops in $\Gamma$ are nonsimple; they may touch each other without crossing. {The \emph{carpet} ($\kappa\in(8/3,4]$) or \emph{gasket} ($\kappa\in(4,8)$) of $\Gamma$ is the set of points in $D$ not surrounded by any loop of $\Gamma$.} For $\beta \in [-1,1]$, the labeled $\CLE_\kappa^{\beta}$ is the oriented version of {non-nested} $\CLE_\kappa$, where each loop is independently oriented counterclockwise (resp.\ clockwise) with probability $(1+\beta)/2$ (resp.\ $(1-\beta)/2$).
 The nested version of $\CLE_\kappa$ can be constructed using iteration procedures inside the simply connected domains enclosed by CLE$_\kappa$ loops, and the union of the carpet/gasket in each of the non-nested CLE$_\kappa$ in the iteration forms the carpet/gasket of the nested $\CLE_\kappa$.